Do you have something slightly resembling a real estate sales funnel involving the written word?

 They are called Life Force 8, and you can read in-depth about them in one of my favorite advertising and copywriting books called Cashvertising:

 - Survival, enjoyment of life, life extension

 - Comfortable living conditions

 - To be superior, winning, keeping up with the Joneses

 - Care and protection of loved ones

 - Freedom from fear, pain, and danger

-Still, in the preparation phase, we can also see which emotion(s) that potential seller likely has to deal with.
+Still, in the preparation phase, we can also see which emotion(s) the potential seller likely has to deal with.

-From what we have collected, we can derive the benefits that the real estate landing page needs to communicate.
+From what we have collected, we can derive the benefits the real estate landing page must communicate.

 But let’s not use all of them.